+Welcome to your complete guide to Royal Ascot.
 Royal Ascot is a must-watch for dedicated and casual fans of racing — and placing bets on the outcome is a tradition for millions of people.
-This betting guide explores the best offers and sites to get the most out of your bets…
+This Betting On Ascot guide explores the best Ascot betting offers and horse racing betting sites to get the most out of your bets…*

 The Ascot racecourse itself has deep roots stretching back to a day in 1711, when Queen Anne herself was out riding beyond Windsor Castle.
 She stumbled upon a large open area, and imagined watching horses racing there.
 From that moment on, the wheels were set in motion, and the first race took place in August of that year.

 Around 300,000 people will descend on the Royal Ascot racecourse each year over the five days – on average around 50-60 thousand people every day.
 Ladies Day, on Ascot Thursday, is deemed to be the most popular of the Royal Ascot five days, with high fashion often grabbing the headlines in the media.
 An estimated worldwide audience of over 600 million people will tune in to watch on TV.
 With a Royal Procession held before each days racing, the meeting picks up plenty of extra media attention, while it’s always a social event that attracts the rich and famous.

 Our site contains everything you need to know about this prestigious horse racing festival.
 It is one of the highlights of the sporting year.
 The four-and-a-half mile marathon event captures the imagination of millions of watchers around the world.
 It has an ability to consistently produce thrilling finishes and stories of brushing shoulders with the British Royal Family.Royal Ascot History

 With a total of 19 Group races from the 30 Royal Ascot races then the quality of horse racing is top class – meaning these races, and the huge prize money (approx. £7million over the meeting), attracts some of the best racehorses from around the world.